HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_05/literals_examples.md

 **'a', L'a', "a", L"a"**
 All of the above literals reprsents the letter a, but in differents forms.

-'a' &nbsp;&nbsp; Character literal included in the most basic source character set on the system.
+'a' &nbsp;&nbsp; Character literal, included in the most basic source character set on the system.

 L'a' &nbsp;&nbsp; A wide character literal, type is wchar_t, this type can on some systems represent a greater number of characters than the basic set.